dottjt/plastic/other/unused/01-life-unused.md

 malnourished  to commit gastronomic castration on a scale never seen before.

 let alone comprehend what little meaning was left in this exchange of parasitic formalities.

+And yet the place felt well-lived enough to create a sense of belonging akin to identifying a fellow rapist within the same prison.

+Prime along the muted sheen of the white wall tiles judding rim; j

+known only to the Chinese community I catch the waitress smile, but only barely.